For Your Entertainment (album): Commercial performance

+In the United States, For Your Entertainment debuted and peaked at number three on the Billboard 200, selling 198,000 copies in its first week.
+A steady seller, it remained on the chart for 50 weeks.
+On June 22, 2010, the album was certified gold by the Recording Industry Association of America (RIAA) for domestic shipments figures of over 500,000 copies.
+The same year, Billboard ranked it 29th on its Billboard 200 year-end listing.
+In April 2015, the magazine reported that For Your Entertainment had sold 863,000 in the United States, according to Nielsen Soundscan.
+In Canada, the album peaked at number seven on the Canadian Albums Chart.
+It was certified gold by Music Canada on January 26, 2010 and reached platinum status on March 24, 2010 with recording shipments of upwards of 80,000 copies.

+For Your Entertainment was released across Europe between April and June 2010, being successful mostly in Finland, Germany, Greece, and Sweden peaking at number 4, number 16, number 5 and number 8 respectively.
+It later earned a gold certification in Finland from Musiikkituottajat, with sales surpassing 12,000 copies.
+The album first appeared in the United Kingdom on November 20, 2009, as an import-only release, reaching number 80 on the UK Albums Chart.
+After its official release on May 3, 2010, it re-entered and peaked at number 36 the following week.
+Nearly 14 years after its release, on August 18, 2023, the album was awarded a Silver certification by the British Phonographic Industry (BPI).
-The album debuted at number 3 on the Billboard 200 selling 198,000 copies in its first week.
-The album was eventually certified gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.
-As of April 2015, it has sold 863,000 in the United States.
-In the UK, the album was first released on November 20, 2009, available only on imports, however it still managed to debut at number 80.
-The album was officially released on May 3, 2010, and debuted and peaked at number 36.
-For Your Entertainment was released across Europe between April and June, being successful mostly in Finland, Germany, Greece, and Sweden peaking at number 4, number 16, number 5 and number 8 respectively.
-The album was released in Australia on March 5, 2010, and debut inside the top 20 on the ARIA charts in its first week.
-After the success of singles "Whataya Want from Me" and "If I Had You" the album went on to be certified gold by ARIA, later being accredited platinum status for selling over 70,000 copies in Australia.

-The album has received success across Asia, being certified gold in Malaysia and Singapore, with success in Japan also.
+For Your Entertainment was released in Australia on March 5, 2010, and debuted inside the top 20 in its first week on the Australian Albums Chart.
+After the success of singles "Whataya Want from Me" and "If I Had You," it went on to be certified gold by the Australian Recording Industry Association (ARIA), later being accredited platinum status for selling over 70,000 copies in Australia.
+In New Zealand, the album also reached gold status.
+For Your Entertainment also enjoyed success across Asia, with success in Japan also.
 As of January 2011, the album has sold over 1.2 million units worldwide, while all singles tracks from the albums have a sales total of 4.2 million units worldwide.